 |Date||U.S. National Debt|

 Now let’s take a look at the annual budget deficit numbers.
-The projected revenue for fiscal year 2011 is $2.57 trillion.
+The revenue for fiscal year 2017 (ended 9/30/17) was $3.3 trillion, according to the CBO.
 Not bad, right?
 But wait!

 Oh, and remember the interest we owe on every loan?
-Well, the line item for that expense alone is over $250 billion dollars.
+Well, the line item for that expense alone is over $458 billion, according to the Treasury.

 What’s Your Share of the National Debt?